saleor/macaw-ui/README.md

 ## Usage

-You need to import the styles in your app.
-You can do it in your main entry point, for example `index.tsx`:
+You need to import the styles into your app.
+You can do it in your main entry point, for example `index.`tsx`:

 ```tsx
 import "@saleor/macaw-ui/next/style";